WurstCommander/rdr2fixes/README.md

     5/ VK_LAYER_Twitch_Overlay (spec:1.1.0, impl:1)

-As you can see, it's version 1.1.0 which doesn't seem to work with new Vulkan drivers which are installed with relatively new Nvidia drivers.
+As you can see, version 1.1.0 appears incompatible with the newer Vulkan drivers that come with the latest Nvidia drivers.
+RDR2 will just shutdown.
-That's the reason a downgrade to older versions of Vulkan / Nvidia worked.
+This incompatibility is why reverting to older versions of Vulkan/Nvidia has proven effective (for additional context and background information, refer to old Reddit threads linked at the end of this page).

 ---

-**Ok, long story short, you have to remove the old Vulkan Layers with Regedit.exe**
+**These old layers are the problem; you have to remove the old Vulkan Layers with Regedit.exe**

 You can find the keys with these names/paths: